Blüemlisalp

-The entire massif is contained within the canton of Berne, as it lies north of the main crest and water divide of the Bernese Alps.
-To the west, it is connected with the Doldenhorn group via the Oeschinenhorn and Fründenhorn peaks; to the east, it is continued by the Gspaltenhorn.
+The entire massif is contained within the canton of Bern, as it lies north of the main crest and water divide of the Bernese Alps.
+To the west, it is connected with the Doldenhorn group via the Fründenhorn; to the east, it is continued by the Gspaltenhorn.
 To the south, it is connected to the main crest by the Tschingel Pass.